Classification of simple Lie superalgebras in characteristic $2$: A relation between Cartan prolongation and queerification

 In what follows, we illustrate the queerification phenomenon in terms of Cartan prolongations for the simplest example.
-We show why $p=2$ is exceptional.
-For a detailed description of generalized Cartan prolongation and recipes how to realize elements of Lie (super)algebras by vector fields, see \cite{Shch}.
+This illustration shows why the characteristic $p=2$ is exceptional.
+For a detailed description of the generalized Cartan prolongation and recipes how to realize elements of Lie (super)algebras by vector fields, see \cite{Shch}.
+In this section, the results do not depend on the shearing vector $\un$ (for related definitions, see \cite{BGLLS2}), so we mostly do not indicate it.